MethanePowered/MethaneKit/Apps/Tutorials/03-ShadowCube/README.md

 which are binding created uniform buffers to the `g_mesh_uniforms` program argument of `All` shader types (taking into account that there's only Vertex shader in that program).

-Shadow render pass `frame.shadow_pass.pass_ptr` is created without color attachments, but with depth attachment bound to the shadow-map texture for the current frame `frame.shadow_pass.rt_texture_ptr`.
+Shadow render pass `frame.shadow_pass.pass_ptr` is created without color attachments, but with m_depth attachment bound to the shadow-map texture for the current frame `frame.shadow_pass.rt_texture_ptr`.
-Depth attachment is crated with `Clear` load action to clear the depth texture with provided depth value, taken from render context settings `context_settings.clear_depth_stencil->first`; and `Store` action is used to retain rendered depth texture content for the next render pass.
+Depth attachment is crated with `Clear` load action to clear the m_depth texture with provided m_depth value, taken from render context settings `context_settings.clear_depth_stencil->first`; and `Store` action is used to retain rendered m_depth texture content for the next render pass.
 Render command list is created bound to the shadow render pass.

 ```cpp
         // ========= Shadow Pass Resources =========